 As your cat continues to get older, you need to place extra attention on grooming them.
-In this blog, our Iredell County vets, share the reasons why senior cats' can get mats in their fur more easily and how to safely groom your kitty.
+In this blog, our Mooresville vets, share the reasons why senior cats' can get mats in their fur more easily and how to safely groom your kitty.

 Do I Need to Groom My Senior Cat?

 As cats continue to age it can get more complicated for them to groom themselves for many reasons including arthritis.
 It's essential for you to make sure your older cat stays well-groomed because an ungroomed coat could lead to painful mats in their fur.
 Matts are even more painful for cats that don't have as much excess muscle or fat, which is relatively common in senior cats.
 When cats get older, their skin also loses elasticity, increasing the discomfort they experience when they get mats, making them more prone to various injuries such as bruising and tearing.

 It's best to be proactive when it comes to grooming your senior cat because it keeps them from experiencing unnecessary discomfort and pain, and makes the task more pleasant and easier for both of you.

 If your kitty isn't grooming themselves as regularly as they used to and their fur is matting, you should call your vet to make an appointment because it may be a sign of an underlying health problem that needs to be addressed quickly.
 It can be hard to tell if your cat is suffering from a painful condition as they are talented at hiding their pain.

 Here are several reasons why your senior cat may not be grooming themselves as efficiently or as often:

 Geriatric cats could be at a higher risk of developing the conditions listed above.
 If you notice that your senior cat's fur is becoming more matted or they aren't grooming themselves as well as they used to, call your vet so they can diagnose and treat the underlying cause.